Jean-Luc Mélenchon: Socialist Mitterrandist leader (1976–1986)

-Jean-Luc Mélenchon left Besançon to enter professional life in Lons-le-Saunier (Jura), and joined the Socialist Party (PS) in September 1976.
-He soon assumed local and departmental responsibilities (deputy section secretary of Montaigu), and developed a federal newspaper that fought for a union between PS and the French Communist Party (PCF).
+Mélenchon left Besançon to enter professional life in Lons-le-Saunier (Jura), and joined the PS in September 1976.
+He was part of the democratic socialist and left-wing of the PS.
+Mélenchon did not join the French Communist Party (PCF) because of the latter's refusal to condemn the Warsaw Pact invasion of Czechoslovakia in 1968 to end the Prague Spring, an event that he said had significantly affected him in political terms, even more than the protests of 1968, which occurred when he was still a university student and he became leader of the student movement at the University of Besançon, and was one of the causes of his joining in 1972 the Internationalist Communist Organisation.
+As a member of the PS, he soon assumed local and departmental responsibilities (deputy section secretary of Montaigu), and developed a federal newspaper that fought for a union between the PS and the PCF.
 It was at this time that the latter broke the agreements of the union of the left on a joint program of government.
 He then came to the attention of Claude Germon, mayor of Massy (Essonne) and member of the executive office of the PS responsible for the business section.
 Without stable work after his application was rejected at the Croix du Jura newspaper, he was hired by Claude Germon to become his private secretary.